hning87/Anime-Face-Generator-using-GAN-FinalProject-Group2/Code/README.md

 ## Generate Images
 After training the models, you can run the **Generate_Images.py** to test how the model performs.
-In this code, you need to change the **.pth** file name at the bottom which included in the load pretrained model part.
+In this code, you need to change the **__GAN_g.pth** file name at the bottom which included in the load pretrained model part.